I Saw Wax Moth Larvae! Now What?

-However, if you feel it is more than just a small scale presence, you could certainly go in earlier and do your intervention (freeze or toss the effected frame).
+However, if you feel it is more than just a small-scale presence, you could certainly go in earlier and do your intervention (freeze or toss the affected frame).

 I hope that helps.
 All the best!
 Let us know what other questions you have.